Here we are again, in the midst of cold & flu season!

 When You Are Worried & Don’t Feel Safe With Your Child at Home

 I always tell my patients that it is better to not worry alone.
-If you have tried to assess the severity of your child’s condition and you are uncertain or feel fearful, we would rather hear from our patients.
-It’s always better for us to reassure you that your child is safe, than for you to take the risk of missing something serious.
-This is what we are here for.
+If you have tried to assess the severity of your child’s condition and you are uncertain or feel fearful, please reach out to your doctor or seek medical care.
+You never want to risk missing something serious.